Student Loan Benefits: Everything you need to know in 8 minutes

 A study by the American Institute of CPAs asked millennial job seekers to rank their top three desired employee benefits.
 41% said they want student loan repayment as an employee benefit, third to health insurance and paid time off.

-When asked to split $100 between student loan repayment assistance and other benefits, young adult job seekers put $61+ towards student loan repayment assistance.
+When asked to split $100 between student loan benefits and other benefits, young adult job seekers put $61+ towards student loan benefits.

 In a study by Student Loan Hero, 45% of employees said they prefer student loan assistance over a 401(k) plan.
-It’s no wonder 90% of professionals are more likely to accept a job offering student loan repayment assistance.
+It’s no wonder 90% of professionals are more likely to accept a job offering student loan benefits.

 Impactful

 This preference for student loan support among employees is not surprising.
 54% of employees say financial challenges cause them the most stress in life.
 For many, the center of this stress is student loan debt.
-Contributing just $100 per month to a new graduate's student loans gets them out of debt 2.5 years faster and saves them over $11,000 in payments and interest combined.
+Contributing just $100 per month to a new graduate's student loans gets them out of debt 2.5 years faster and saves them almost $12,000 over the life of the loans.

-Reducing financial stress with student loan repayment assistance makes a meaningful impact on your employees.
+Reducing financial stress with student loan benefits makes a meaningful impact on your employees.
 Lower financial stress is proven to increase productivity and morale, lower absenteeism, and increase engagement among employees.

 Engaged employees stay with their employer longer.